 If your website’s UX design isn’t polished, visitors may get confused.
 The primary goal is to make things simple and straightforward so that your buyers can successfully go to the checkout page without getting lost.
 The same goes for your call-to-action buttons.
 Use big fonts and colors that are attention-grabbing yet pleasing to the eyes, so they know what to do.

 Another design consideration to take into account is the need for conversion rate optimization.
 This means regularly analyzing your conversion performance and running experiments to find the best-possible strategies for enticing sales.

 Don’t forget to optimize your website for mobile.
-People also shop on the go.
+People shop on the go, all the time.
 If your text is too difficult to read or your site is too tricky to navigate, you may risk losing a customer’s interest.